-We aim to offer young people the RIGHT help, at the RIGHT time, by the RIGHT person, in the RIGHT place, 100 per cent of the time.
+We aim to offer you the RIGHT help, at the RIGHT time, by the RIGHT person, in the RIGHT place, 100 per cent of the time.

-This will dramatically improve their overall experience, along with those who care for them, and help to keep them out of hospital.
+This will improve your overall experience, and the experience of those who care for you, and help to keep you out of hospital.

-The pathway involves the development of new services, or improvements to existing services.
-Most of the services will be based in the community and care will be available across extended hours, seven days a week.
+The pathway has created new services, and supported improvements to existing services.
+Most of the services are based in the community and services are available across extended hours, seven days a week.

 There are seven key elements that make up the pathway:

-To ensure the success of this new pathway, we will be working closely with lots of partner organisations in Greater Manchester.
+To ensure the continued success of the pathway, we will continue to work closely with lots of partner organisations in Greater Manchester.
 This includes other NHS trusts, local authorities (councils), the private sector and the voluntary, community and social enterprise sector.

-By sharing our knowledge, skills, experience and resources, we can develop new and innovative services that are easy for young people to access and better meet their needs.
+By sharing our knowledge, skills, experience and resources, we can further develop existing, new and innovative services that are easy for young people to access and better meet their needs.